-I adore Rhonda from Fat Dog Creatives.
-She’s an amazing graphic designer and her process is incredible.
+I adore Rhonda over at Fat Dog Creatives.
+She’s a fantastic graphic designer and her process is incredible.
 She’s also a big proponent of me (yes, I have an ego).

-She shared one of my Facebook posts about the value of engagement recently to her business page.
-I immediately thanked her (as Tactical Social Media) but almost as quickly, I scolded her.
-Love that she shared it but hate that while it was good for me, it did nothing for her!
+She shared one of my Facebook posts about the value of engagement to her business page.
+I immediately thanked her (as Tactical Social Media, though I could have as myself.) and as quickly as I did, I scolded her.
+Love that she shared it, hate that while it was good for me, it did nothing for her!

 How you create your post matters